lisa-lumos/apache-kafka/03-starting-kafka.md

 Install Kafka CLI Tools using Binaries -> Start Kafka using Binaries

 Go to `https://corretto.aws/downloads/latest/amazon-corretto-11-aarch64-macos-jdk.pkg` and download and install Java JDK 11.
 Go to `https://kafka.apache.org/downloads` and download `Scala 2.13  - kafka_2.13-3.3.1.tgz`.
-Exctract and copy the folder to your user home folder.
+Extract and copy the folder to your user home folder.
 Then, add the bin folder to PATH:
 ```console
 cd
 vi .bash_profile